Framework Diagram v3

 "The 'I' thought always appears after the event."

 Targets Move 1.
-The Being-thought is structurally posterior in both modes: in installation, production forbids the product from being prior; in execution, the thought is the conclusion of modus ponens.
-Works inside the pipeline — reveals the mechanism.
+The Being-thought is structurally posterior in both modes: in installation, the body's response had to crystallize into a label before any rule existed (association, not inference); in execution, the thought is the conclusion of modus ponens on the installed rule.
+In both cases, the thought did not exist in the world before the event — that is the productive mode (→), not implication (⇒).
 Seeing the mechanism is different from believing the output.

 How one observation cascades through the pipeline